PolymeshAssociation/polymesh-rest-api/README.md

 ### Signing Transactions

 There are currently three [signing managers](https://github.com/PolymeshAssociation/signing-managers#projects) the REST API can be configured with, the local signer, the [Hashicorp Vault](https://www.vaultproject.io/) signer or the [Fireblocks](https://www.fireblocks.com/) signing manager.
 If args for multiple are given the precedence order is Vault over Fireblocks over Local.
-In other words, for Local signer to be used params for no other signer must not be given.

 For any method that modifies chain state, the key to sign with can be controlled with the "signer" field.